-This interactive four-hour workshop will review mitigating factors that influence differential treatment on stigmatized communities.
-Content will unpack racial perspectives and discuss factors that impact cross-cultural communications and interactions.
-Providers will review strategies to identify and reduce unconscious bias in care.
-Further, content will inform on cultural humility for practice to help mitigate stigma and increase person-centered culturally appropriate care.
-The benefit of integrating cultural responsiveness will help to achieve and retain highest levels of prevention and recovery supports for persons of color and other marginalized communities.
+This interactive four-hour workshop reviewed mitigating factors that influence differential treatment on stigmatized communities.
+Content unpacked racial perspectives and discussed factors that impact cross-cultural communications and interactions.
+Providers reviewed strategies to identify and reduce unconscious bias in care.
+Further, content informed on cultural humility for practice to help mitigate stigma and increase person-centered culturally appropriate care.
+The benefit of integrating cultural responsiveness helps to achieve and retain highest levels of prevention and recovery supports for persons of color and other marginalized communities.

-Trainer: Diana Padilla, CLC, CARC, is a Research Project Manager at New York State Psychiatric Institute, Columbia University Medical Center.
+Diana Padilla is a Research Project Manager at New York State Psychiatric Institute, Columbia University Medical Center.
 She is a senior staff trainer for the Northeast & Caribbean Addiction Transfer Technology Center Network (NeC-ATTC) and provides training and technical assistance on implementation of Screening, Brief Intervention, and Referral to Treatment (SBIRT), and Equity & Inclusion capacity building opportunities.